Boris Johnson's former top aide is withering about UK government during COVID-19 pandemic inquiry

 Also on Tuesday, former top communications director Lee Cain, said Johnson’s erratic decision-making was “rather exhausting” and indicated that the pandemic did not suit his temperament.

-Cain said COVID was “the wrong crisis for this prime minister’s skillset.”
+Cain said COVID was “the wrong crisis for this prime minister’s skillset” and that Johnson, in the early days of the pandemic, often referred to the mayor in the 1975 Stephen Spielberg movie “Jaws,” who wanted to keep the beaches open despite mounting evidence of a deadly shark in its waters.

-Cain also said that Johnson considered allowing the pandemic to let rip through the elderly population but that he eventually took “the moral and responsible action” of imposing lockdowns, though admittedly later than they should have been.
+Cain also said that Johnson considered allowing the pandemic to let rip through the elderly population in order to protect the economy and allow younger people to live their lives, but that he eventually took “the moral and responsible action” of imposing lockdowns, though admittedly later than they should have been.

+The U.K. has one of the highest COVID-19 death tolls in Europe, with the virus recorded as a cause of death for around 230,000 people.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.